lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-4.md

 - eu-east-2a with three EC2 instances, eu-east-2b with three EC2 instances, and eu-east-2c with three EC2 instances
 ```

-> Fault Tolerance: ability of a system to remain in operation even if some of the components used to build the system fail
+> [!NOTE] Fault Tolerance: ability of a system to remain in operation even if some of the components used to build the system fail

 ### 5